drpeppershaker/ESP32_keypad/README.md

 # ESP32_keypad

-This DIY macropad uses an ESP32 with [ESPHome](https://esphome.io/) in order to control devices or trigger automations in [Home Assistant](https://home-assistant.io). <br>
+This DIY macropad is built with only off-the-shelf parts.
+No custom PCBs for absolute ease of building!
+It uses an ESP32 with [ESPHome](https://esphome.io/) in order to control devices or trigger automations in [Home Assistant](https://home-assistant.io). <br>
 It has 8 keys, and supports different actions for single, double, and triple clicks, long clicks, and click and holds.